Yvon Jaspers

 Yvon Jaspers ([iˌvɔˈɲɑspərs]; born 20 March 1973) is a Dutch television presenter and actress.
 She is known as presenter of Boer zoekt Vrouw, the Dutch version of Farmer Wants a Wife, and as presenter of Het Klokhuis.

+Career

-As actress she is known for her role as Robin Theysse in the television series Rozengeur & Wodka Lime.
+As actress, Jaspers is known for her role as Robin Theysse in the television series Rozengeur & Wodka Lime.
+She also played the role of the mother of Knofje in the children's television series Knofje.
+Jaspers was also one of the presenters of the children's television show ZigZag.
+In 2012, she published the children's book Ties en Trijntje with illustrations by Philip Hopman.